 At that point, I knew I needed help.
 I googled on the internet ‘planning novels’ and found something called the ‘Snowflake Method.’
 This seemed to suit me because it was 10 logical steps.
 I was working full-time at a Bible College for the year (mentoring students), but I managed to write a few hours every week.
 The ninth step was to work out all the chapters and decide from whose point of view they’d be written.

-It felt like I was being pushed from within the whole way and I started to write.
-But I had to quit after about 1/3 of the chapters because I simply couldn’t do it on top of my other work.
+The push to write was like an urgent pressure in my heart.
+I started to write, but had to quit after about 1/3 of the chapters because I couldn’t do it on top of my other work.

 Time to edit the novel

-I was delighted to reach the final as this meant I was assigned a mentor.
+I was delighted to reach the final and be assigned a mentor.
 He encouraged me not to give up and gave me practical hints how to improve the manuscript.
 The eventual result for that competition is here.